-Review the scholarship information packet, when it becomes available, on the website to identify scholarships for which you’re eligible.
+Review the scholarship information packet, which is available by clicking here, to identify scholarships for which you’re eligible.
 Not all of the scholarships listed on the scholarship listing are available every year.
 Follow the instructions to complete the online applications for the scholarships for which you are eligible.
 Complete the online application before its due date.

 When is the scholarship application deadline?

 All scholarship applications must be submitted online by the stated deadlines.
 No application will be accepted after the due date, no exceptions.